lndecastro/Data_Analysis_with_AI/data_analysis_with_ai/Class1.md

 - Which insights came from AI?
 Which are real?
 What’s your overall assessment of the result?

 ### 2. Analyzing Visuals with AI
-- For the image file `Class01_FromGoodtoBadPractices_Pictures.png`, use the AI tools to analyze the quality and choice of the visuals presented in the file.
+- [For the image file](./Class01_FromGoodtoBadPractices_Pictures.png), use the AI tools to analyze the quality and choice of the visuals presented in the file.
 You may want to try Grok.com as well!

   - “I want you to act as a data analyst and analyze the attached visuals in the search for improvements or better ways of visualizing the data.”